PzAz04Maus/Abiogenesis/_AB13 Rulebook/Extensions/1 Tactical Combat/Long Range Fighting/_scene and sequence.md

 >[!NOTE]
 >
-Conceptualizations one and two in the following document refer to the *Same concept* expressed in different ways.
-I am uncertain of how I wish to resolve the writeup, since both have their advantages
+Deep encounters and sequences (this article) refer to the *Same concept* expressed in different ways.
+I am uncertain of how I wish to choose the writeup, since both have their advantages.
+Maybe somebody will have an opinion.

 # Concept 1: Sequences and Encounters
 ## General facts